jonnystorm/actr-elixir/README.md

 Sometimes I just want to write one definition and see all my GenServer functionality in a single 24-line page.
-Sometimes I just want to see public API signature and my private API signature side by side.
+Sometimes I just want to see my public API signature and my private API signature side by side.
 Sometimes I'm just lazy.

 ## Usage